 If you need some help on trying to find out where to dine, you cannot go wrong with meandering along the Maria-Theresien Strasserestaurants and bars.
 Here are also some additional helpful dining and drinking suggestions:

-That said, here is my suggested 1-day itinerary, that is bound to keep you busy, so you can see how budget-friendly Innsbruck can be while enjoying the culture and not sacrificing on comfort or activities.
+Here is my suggested Innsbruck 1 day itinerary that is bound to keep you busy and completely entertained while enjoying the culture without sacrificing on comfort or activities.

-- Maria-Theresien Strasse/ Anne’s Column / City Centerfor exploring
+- Maria-Theresien Strasse/ Anne’s Column / Innestadt exploring

 - Goldenes Dachl & Museum